 It makes me so excited to turn other gardeners, knowledgeable or novice, on to using all these gorgeous drought loving and smart plants in their gardens.

 I have renewed hope that we can all do one (or several) small things to help heal our planet, and I want to help others do their part.

-Are you interested in learning more about how I built this website (and my two others)?
+Are you interested in learning more about how I built this website (and my three others)?
 Click on the tortoise and go to My SBI!
 Story: